EylulTheFairy/Lane-Detect/README.md

 ![Output of the road , grayscale with the polynomials on](Output/5.png) Output of the road, with trailing boxes and the polynomials
 ![Output of the road, with trailing boxes and the polynomials](Output/6.png)

+## Possible Improvements:
+1. Using only one previous polynomial can cause our algorithm be confused much more quickly.
+If we use multiple previous polynomials, we can reduce the amount of deviation from our target.